New Bedford Historical District Walking Tour

 GENERAL INFORMATION

-The Seamen’s Bethel is located on 15 Johnny Cake Hill.
-Limited street parking is available, but unless you are disabled, do yourself a favor and park in the public garage on Elm Street and walk the two blocks to the church.
+The Seamen’s Bethel is located at 15 Johnny Cake Hill.
+Limited street parking is available, so unless you are disabled, do yourself a favor and park in the public garage on Elm Street and walk the two blocks to the church.

 The church is also a venue for weddings, christenings, funerals, and other religious-oriented events, most of which take place on weekends from May through October.
 If an event is being held, the building may be closed to tourists.
 You can call the Port Society at (508) 992-3295 and inquire about the schedule for the day you plan to visit, otherwise just show up and hope for the best.